chef/chef-web-docs/chef_master/source/debug.rst

 * Using an empty run-list
 * Using verbose logging with knife
-* Using logging with the Chef Infra Client
+* Using logging with Chef Infra Client
 * Using the **log** resource in a recipe to define custom logging

 Empty Run-lists